secureCodeBox/documentation/docs/api/crds/scheduled-scan.md

 ### SuccessfulJobsHistoryLimit (Optional)

-The `successfulJobsHistoryLimit` controls how many completed scans are supposed to be kept until the oldest one will be deleted, defaults to 3.
+The `successfulJobsHistoryLimit` controls how many completed scans are supposed to be kept until the oldest one will be deleted.

+Defaults to 3 if not set.
 When set to `0`, scans will be deleted directly after their completion.

 :::info
 The `successfulJobsHistoryLimit` applies only to "successful" scans.